monstagorilla/VA/README.md

 `git checkout master`

 Now make your changes, add, commit and push from this location as usual.

+For convenience, GIT also provides a batch command that performs the call for each submodule:
+`git submodule foreach git checkout master`

 #### Switching to a specific version